Google Pixel 4 & Pixel 4 XL hands-on

 The phone is a sleek, oblong shape that fits neatly into the hand.
 I was prepared to call the Pixel 4’s thick top bezel the elephant in the room, but seeing it in person changed my mind.
 Yes, the bezel is pretty large, but from the time I spent with it, it doesn’t seem any more noticeable than a notch would be.

-That top bezel is there to house one of the most exciting new features – the Soli radar chip, which makes gesture control and helps with speeding up face unlock – more on those later.
+That top bezel is there to house one of the most exciting new features – the Soli radar chip, which makes gesture control possible and helps with speeding up face unlock – more on those later.

 The phone is available in customary Google colors, including Just Black, Clearly White, and limited edition Oh So Orange.
 The white and orange versions of the phone have a slightly rubberized, soft-matte finish that’s very pleasant to hold.
 The black model is slipperier, with a glossy finish.
 Unfortunately, just a few seconds showed that the shiny back was a huge fingerprint magnet.